selimslab/selimslab.github.io/_posts/philosophy/thoughts/2020-5-29-big-history.md

 ## The Future

-life on earth will end, sun will die, then most stars will die

-at some point, all stars and even black holes will die
+life on earth will end, sun will die, all stars and even black holes will die

 heat death, end of universe.

 ---

 in the grand scheme of things, our lives are a brief glimpse of light

-so petty are ideologies, nations, religions, money,  power, pleasure, pain..

 life is brief, enjoy it